ChaoAlarcon/ChaoAlarcon-Portfolio-2.0/README.md

--Colocar NavBar a la Izquierda
+- Colocar NavBar a la Izquierda

 ### start using this template by running: